dw-archive/theme-nyancat/README.md

             axis: '#fff',
             // Default color use for positive values
             positive: '#FF9900',
-            // Default color use for neagtives values
+            // Default color use for negative values
             negative: '#FE99FE',
             background: '#00008B'
         },
-        // Grid's options
+        // Grid options
         horizontalGrid: { stroke: '#fff' },
         verticalGrid:   { stroke: '#fff' },
-        // Here a way to add option for a specific visualisation
+        // Here is a way to add an option for a specific visualization
         columnChart: {
             cutGridLines: true
         },